 These three examples are simple yet important to understand the assumptions needed to describe the concentration phenomenon of most of optimization problems.
 In particular, the loss $l$ or the objectives $\JJ$ and $\hJJ$ cannot be assumed to be strongly convex or even convex.
 Similarly, the spaces $\Msp$ and $\Xsp$ at stake might be unbounded.

-\subsection{Problem history and related works}
+\subsection{Problem History and Related Works}

 Solving \eqref{eq:opt_hatJ} in place \eqref{eq:opt_J} is related to the principle of ERM or of Structural Risk Minimization (SRM).
-The study of theoretical guarantees for the estimator $\hphi$, in terms of bounds of kinf \eqref{eq:PAC_framework} for the estimation error, has a long history which can possibly tracked back to the 1970's with the works \cite{vapnik1971uniform,vapnik1974theory}.
-Two main classes of analyses can probably be identified: the techniques using uniform convergence and the one from algorithm stability.
-They are described in the following two paragraphs and will be linked to the question at stake in the third paragraph i.e.\ deriving bounds of type \eqref{eq:PAC_framework} for the metric distance between the minimizers.
+The study of theoretical guarantees for the estimator $\hphi$, in terms of bounds of kind \eqref{eq:PAC_framework} for the estimation error, has a long history which can possibly be tracked back to the 1970's with the works of \citet{vapnik1971uniform,vapnik1974theory}.
+Two main classes of analyses can apparently be identified: the techniques using uniform convergence and the ones from algorithm stability.
+They are described in the following two paragraphs and will be linked to the question at stake in the third paragraph, that is deriving bounds of type \eqref{eq:PAC_framework} for the metric distance between the minimizers.
 While being insufficient to fully explain the optimal error bounds that are observed in \eqref{eq:PAC_framework}, their presentation was found important to articulate the contributions of this work.
-Moreover, the tools used to achieve the error bounds for \eqref{eq:PAC_framework} share some similarities with these previous works.
-Finally, it should be mentioned that the connection between uniform convergence and stability have been investigated in various works such as \cite{shalev2010learnability} and reference therein.
+Moreover, the tools used to achieve the error bounds \eqref{eq:PAC_framework} share some similarities with these previous works.
+Finally, it should be mentioned that the connection between uniform convergence and stability have been investigated in various works \citep[such as][and reference therein]{shalev2010learnability}.

-It is assumed in this section that the minimizers of $\JJ$ and $\hJJ$ exists and are unique.
+It is assumed in this section that the minimizers of $\JJ$ and $\hJJ$ exist and are unique.
 The minimal value of $\JJ$ will be referred to as $\JJ_*$ with similar notation for other functions.